 Humana understands that integrated care is one of the best ways to address the U.S. healthcare system’s cost and quality challenges.
 As Humana President and CEO Bruce Broussard describes it, “Integrated care is the opposite of sick care.
-We are advancing from a fee-for-service model, where no one really takes responsibility for a patient’s health, to a model that gives providers incentives and tools to help people be healthy.”
+We are advancing from a fee-for-service model, where no one really takes responsibility for a patient’s health, to a model that gives physicians and other healthcare providers incentives and tools to help people be healthy.”

 Putting a primary care physician in charge of a patient’s health is like putting a contractor in charge of a construction job: it provides someone who oversees and manages the project, while also ensuring the right actions are taken by the right experts at the right time.
 Experts knew decades ago that primary care would be “the logical foundation of an effective healthcare system,” according to a 1994 Institute of Medicine study.
 Under integrated care, primary care doctors and their teams take responsibility for patients and coordinate their care with specialists, and they work to keep a comprehensive medical record for each patient.

 “A primary care-centric system makes it easier for doctors to do what they want to do anyway: know their patients, stay in touch, and help them be as healthy as they can be,” says Dr. Roy Beveridge, Humana’s Chief Medical Officer.